neondatabase/website/content/docs/guides/logical-replication-prisma-pulse.md

 [Prisma Pulse](https://www.prisma.io/data-platform/pulse) is a fully managed, production-ready service that connects to your Neon Postgres database, and allows you to stream changes from your database in real-time, integrated closely with [Prisma ORM](https://www.prisma.io/orm).

-In this guide you will learn how to set up Prisma Pulse with your Neon database, and create your first event stream.
+In this guide, you will learn how to set up Prisma Pulse with your Neon database and create your first event stream.

 <Admonition type="tip">
 What can you make with database event-driven architecture?